This article has been updated from a previous version.

 11. Multi-vehicle insurance discount

-How to get this car insurance discount: Similar to how you save with combined car and home insurance, insuring multiple vehicles under the same policy can also get you a discount of anywhere from 5% to 15% off your premium.
+How to get this car insurance discount: Similar to how you save with combined car and home insurance, insuring multiple vehicles under the same policy can also get you a discount of up to 20% off your premium.

 12. Car renewal discount